ufukart/Comment-Approved-Notifier-Extended/readme.txt

 3. Full Compatible with SMTP Mail Sender Plugins

 Po file included.
 If you translated this plugin to your language, please send me translated po file.
-Comment Approved Notifier Extended now supported English, Italian and Turkish Language.
+Comment Approved Notifier Extended now supported English, Italian, Romanian and Turkish Language.

 Thanks to [paologasp](https://wordpress.org/support/profile/paologasp) for Italian language. http://www.allenati.it/

+Thanks to Edi Mitrea for Romanian language.

 == Installation ==